gasparesganga/gasparesganga.com/_posts/2016-08-05-jquery-loading-overlay-1.4.1.md

 ### Auto resizing and positioning

 - Fixed a bug with positioning when LoadingOverlay is attached to an element *(element overlay mode)*.
 - LoadingOverlay is now **always** attached to the `body`, even if it is an *element overlay*.
-This means you can now safely remove all the *container element's* content while the LoadingOverlay is being shown.
+This means you can safely remove all the *container element's* contents while the LoadingOverlay is being shown.
 At the same time it shouldn't break anything in your existing code, unless you were doing something *really* tricky with it.
 - The `resizeInterval` option is now active and set to `50` milliseconds by default.
 This makes more sense as a default value since one would activate it more often than not.